National KIDS COUNT

 National KIDS COUNT Data Book

-June 22, 2020 – Kentucky ranks 37th in the nation in overall child well-being, according to the Annie E. Casey Foundation’s 2020 national KIDS COUNT Data Book co-released by Kentucky Youth Advocates.
-The national KIDS COUNT Data Book provides state level data and rankings.
+August 8, 2022 – Kentucky ranks 37th in the nation in overall child well-being, according to the Annie E. Casey Foundation’s 2022 national KIDS COUNT Data Book co-released by Kentucky Youth Advocates.
+The national Data Book provides state level data and rankings, including a mix of pre-pandemic and more recent figures that are the latest available.
+And, for the first time, this annual resource focuses on the youth mental health crisis.

 National Special Reports